What is Root Cause Analysis?

 needed to prevent a problem.”

-But finding a root causes isn’t simple.
+But root cause analysis isn’t simple.
 The devil is in the details.

 How Simple Can Root Cause Analysis Get?

-But an even simpler explanation of the reason why you can’t use 5-Whys is that it doesn’t lead you beyond your current knowledge.
+But an even simpler explanation of the reason why you can’t use 5-Whys to find root causes is that it doesn’t lead you beyond your current knowledge.
 And Albert Einstien said:

 “It’s impossible to solve significant problems